 What are Lambda Layers?

-Lambda Layers are nothing but an additional feature for AWS Lambda Function which helps archive code as libraries/modules or as dependencies which we can use to import the same in our Lambda Function.
+Lambda Layers are nothing but an additional feature for AWS Lambda Function, which helps archive code as libraries/modules or dependencies that we can use to import into our Lambda Function.

 This is a fundamental practice of code reusability in any development lifecycle.

-- To get started with Lambda Layers, open your AWS account console and search for lambda and open the lambda dashboard.
+- To start with Lambda Layers, open your AWS account console, search for Lambda, and open the Lambda dashboard.

-- Now, click on the Create Function button and configure the setting as shown in the screenshot below.
-(You can use the settings as per your requirements, I’m using python runtime for demonstration purposes).
+- Now, click the Create Function button and configure the setting, as shown in the screenshot below.
+(You can use the settings as per your requirements, I’m using Python runtime for demonstration purposes).

-- After creating the Lambda Function, we are going to create a zip file which will have two modules and each one will be imported in our Lambda Function.
+- After creating the Lambda Function, we will create a zip file with two modules, each of which will be imported into our Lambda Function.

-( Note: Before creating modules/files, we need to place the files in a directory/folder named python for python runtime Lambda Functions and then make the zip of the python folder/directory.
-For other runtimes you can refer this link https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path).
+Note: Before creating modules/files, we need to place the files in a directory/folder named python for python runtime Lambda Functions and then make the python folder/directory zip.
+For other runtimes, you can refer to this link https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path).

-- Create folder named “python” which has a file named “Layer1.py” and write the following code in it which will display a hello message from the first layer.
-Now as the same step above, in the same folder “python” create another file named “Layer2.py” and copy the below code which returns a unique id.
+- Create a folder named “python” with a file named “Layer1.py” and write the following code to display a hello message from the first layer.
+As in the same step above, in the same folder, “python” create another file named “Layer2.py” and copy the below code, which returns a unique id.

-- Next step is to create zip file of the python folder
+- Next step is to create a zip file of the Python folder.

-- We are now ready with the layer which has two modules/libraries that we can import in our configured Lambda Function.
-Click on Layers inside the Lambda Function overview and add the layer that we created above.
+- We are now ready with the layer, which has two modules/libraries we can import into our configured Lambda Function.
+Click on Layers inside the Lambda Function overview and add the layer we created above.

 - As you can see above, we also have a Layer version, so you can change the code in a particular layer by uploading new code into the layer by creating a new version of the layer.
-This helps in code reusability as you are not changing the code in your main Lambda Function, and you can change the Lambda Function code by using inline editing as your deployment package size is reduced and the deployment package does not contain external libraries as you shifted them into the Lambda Layers.
+This helps in code reusability as you are not changing the code in your main Lambda Function, and you can change the Lambda Function code by using inline editing as your deployment package size is reduced.
+The deployment package does not contain external libraries, as you shifted them into the Lambda Layers.

 - Testing our Lambda Layer!!

-- Our function works fine with our Lambda Layer as we have got the required output mentioned in our code.
+- Our function works fine with our Lambda Layer, as we have the required output mentioned in our code.

-This was a short example on how to use and import Lambda Layers into your Lambda Function to increase code reusability and make your code look much cleaner.
+This was a short example of using and importing Lambda Layers into your Lambda Function to increase code reusability and make your code look much cleaner.

 To learn more about Lambda Layers, check the below documentation link. https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html